jethornton/rpi/docs/source/lite-install.rst

 menus and the spacebar to select options.
 The following are for the US, adjust as needed for your country.

+2 Network Options
+  * Hostname set the name you want to be visible on the LAN

 1 Localisation Options
   * Change Locale to `en_US ISO8859-1` tab to Ok and press Enter
   * Default Locale `en_US` tab to Ok and press Enter

-2 Time Zone select US then your time zone.
+  * Time Zone, Select US then your time zone.

-3 Change WLAN Country to your US
+  * Change WLAN Country to US

 4 Interfacing Options Enable the following
   * SSH